 4. Kinetic Typography

-Kinetic typography videos are probably the most entertaining to watch, that is if the creator executes it flawlessly.
-The wordplay, interesting colors, and graphics hooks the viewer in and at the same time convey all the important information!
+Kinetic typography videos are probably the most entertaining to watch if the creator executes them flawlessly.
+The wordplay, interesting colors, and graphics hook the viewers in and at the same time, convey all the important information!

 They are great for small businesses and startups who want to get their message across.
-Because it’s so simple in nature, it’s also light on the pocket!
+Because it’s so simple, it’s also light on the pocket!
 However, don’t think that just because it’s simple, it’s anything but less engaging!

 If produced right, kinetic typography can create a very powerful impact by highlighting their keywords and main phrases.
 I would even go as far as to say that the impact it creates is more powerful than other types of explainer videos!

-But, also keep in mind that this is just for conveying a message!
+But, also keep in mind that it is only for conveying a message!
 Not for a demonstration of your product or service!

 5. Cutout Animation

 Cutout Animation explainer videos use cutouts to illustrate, making the video fun and unique to watch.
-They are easy to produce videos, which means they are also cost-effective!
+They are easy to produce videos, and are also cost-effective!